All You Need to Know About Bacteria in Hot Water Systems

 This often-overlooked appliance could be putting your family at risk.
 Don’t fear, Metropolitan Plumbing has everything you need to know about bacteria in hot water systems to keep your family safe.

+Once inhaled they can infect cells in your lungs and cause Legionnaires’ Disease or the less severe Pontiac fever.
 Thankfully, most Legionella infections only result in Pontiac fever.
 This is only exhibited as mild flu-like symptoms.
 It is usually resolved without treatment in 2-5 days.

 Legionnaires’ disease, however, is much more serious.
 Severe pneumonia often accompanies it.
-In health and nursing home settings, the mortality rate from this disease is as high as 40% according to the Department of Health’s Guidelines for Legionella control.
+In health and nursing home settings, the mortality rate from Legionnaires’ disease is as high as 40% according to the Department of Health’s Guidelines for Legionella control.
 For the immunocompromised, the young and the elderly, it is important they are not exposed to Legionella.

 Water Treatment and Transport